Breekpot/docs/notarynodes/where_code_meets_law.rst

 * Apply blockchain to real-world applications (including regulated assets)
 * Learn by doing (small scale proof-of-concepts)
-* Together with partners such as notaries and technology companies
+* Collaborate with partners such as notaries and technology companies
 * Identify new business models and opportunities for partners
 * Relax some blockchain principles and make a shift from code is law towards *code meets law*